libuv/libuv/docs/src/poll.rst

     Stop polling the file descriptor, the callback will no longer be called.

     .. note::
-        Calling :c:func:`uv_poll_stop` on a handle that its socket state has already been changed, but the callback has not been called yet, would also cancel the pending callback.
+        Calling :c:func:`uv_poll_stop` is effective immediately: any pending callback is also canceled, even if the socket state change notification was already pending.

 .. seealso:: The :c:type:`uv_handle_t` API functions also apply.